 Paizo offers a wide selection of Pathfinder products, this review is focused on what I consider to be the core experience.
-That means the Core Rule Book, the Bestiary and the unreleased Game-mastery Guide that won’t be involved in this review because at the time of writing, it was not released.
+That means the Core Rule Book, the Bestiary, and the unreleased Game-mastery Guide that won’t be involved in this review because at the time of writing, it was not released.

 The Core Rule Book is monstrous with over 600 pages of RPG goodness.
 Don’t panic however, it looks far more intimidating than it is.
 The core rule book includes character creation, game-play rules, a setting primer, and a game mastery guide.
 Its almost several products rolled into one, thus the size.

 Like its predecessor, Pathfinder 2E is a d20 system.
 You will be instantly familiar with several aspects if you have played any others.
 Including the six core ability scores and modifiers.
 However, 2E actually distances itself away from its competitors and even its predecessor, forging a unique identity of its own within the tabletop sphere.

 I go over several topics below, but I first want to point out the built-in critical success and failure system because much of the game is based on that very foundation.
 In most d20 systems, a roll of a “20” on a twenty-sided dice is considered a critical hit, or success.
 Likewise, a “1” indicates a critical miss or failure.

 This is still true in Pathfinder 2e.
 However, any roll that is 10 over the target number is also a critical success, and a total roll 10 or under the target number is also a critical failure.
 I was skeptical of this change at first, but the more I read and played the more I realized how it tied so much of the game together.
 This includes combat encounter balance and it grew on me quickly.